jk11demo/COMP5202/content/Toolbox/vscode-code-snippet.md

 Step 2 - Adding your code snippet.

-On this screen you will see 2 curly braces and a whole lot of comments explaining how to go through this process.
+On this screen, you will see 2 curly braces and a whole lot of comments explaining how to go through this process.

 Below you can see the template for a basic code snippet:
 <script src="https://gist.github.com/bcsjk11/46a6d3c02743c73c209022febf1117fe.js"></script>